 - Rough, bumpy skin (aka keratosis pilaris)

-- Glycolic Acid Body Scrub combines exfoliating granules with glycolic and lactic acids to slough away dead skin cells.
+SLMD Glycolic Acid Body Scrub combines exfoliating granules with glycolic and lactic acids to slough away dead skin cells.
+It can help manage common skin conditions like keratosis pilaris, or ingrown hairs.

 What are beta hydroxy acids?